arash-bahariye/search-pro/README.md

 # Search Pro

-A Google like web interface.
+A Google like web interface developed via React and styled with Tailwind.

 ## Description